Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching

-In this section, we look at \model from the perspective of set matching, by making theoretical connections with two types of graph matching methods: optimal assignment kernels for graph classification and bipartite graph matching for GED computation.
-Although focusing on graphs, set matching has broader applications in computer networking (e.g. Internet content delivery) \cite{maggs2015algorithmic}, internet advertising (e.g. semantic visual matching)~\cite{zanfir2018deep}, Bioinformatics (e.g. protein alignment)~\cite{zaslavskiy2009global}, Internet Advertising (e.g. advertisement auctions)~\cite{edelman2005advertising}, biometrics (e.g. intern host matching)~\cite{roth1984medical}, etc. This opens massive possibilities for future work and suggests the potential impact of \model beyond the graph learning community.
+In this section, we present \model from the perspective of set matching, by making theoretical connections with two types of graph matching methods: optimal assignment kernels for graph classification and bipartite graph matching for GED computation.
+In fact, beyond graphs, set matching has broader applications in Computer Networking (e.g. Internet content delivery)~\cite{maggs2015algorithmic}, Computer Vision (e.g. semantic visual matching)~\cite{zanfir2018deep}, Bioinformatics (e.g. protein alignment)~\cite{zaslavskiy2009global}, Internet Advertising (e.g. advertisement auctions)~\cite{edelman2005advertising}, Labor Markets (e.g. intern host matching)~\cite{roth1984medical}, etc. This opens massive possibilities for future work and suggests the potential impact of \model beyond the graph learning community.